NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ![show-menu-open](readme-images/project-walkthrough/show_menu_open.png)

-There is an allergen note made available at the bottom of the menu, ensuring that any necessary information is available to user along with any dietary information.
+There is an allergen note made available at the bottom of the menu, ensuring that any necessary information is available along with any dietary information.

 Like the promotions on the home page, if the **manager** adds, updates, or removes any items from the menu, these changes are reflected instantly.
-This ensures that that site always provides the latest version of the menu.
+This ensures that the site always provides the latest version of the menu.

 [Back to Contents.](#table-of-contents)